By Brianna Samonte

 Biology Pre-Medicine Major, Honors College

-Last summer, I had the amazing opportunity to go on a vocational mission trip to Jarbacoa, Dominican Republic with eight other honors students.
+Last summer, I had the amazing opportunity to go on a vocational mission trip to Jarabacoa, Dominican Republic with eight other honors students.

 I was assigned to the healthcare site due to my interest in pursuing medicine.
 I had the opportunity to work alongside Fernando (MD, OBGYN), Rachel (PA), Katie (RN) and five other college students.
 When I signed up for this ministry, I figured we would be shadowing professionals in a hospital, observing procedures and performing basic tasks such as checking vital signs.